cwhelan/cloudbreak/README.md

 private SSH keys to use to access the cluster.
 You can also control the number and type of nodes to include in the cluster.
-The default settings in the file create 15 nodes of type m1.xlarge, which is sufficient to fully process a 30X simulation of human chromsome 2, including read alignment and data transfer time, in under an hour.
+The default settings in the file create 15 nodes of type m1.xlarge, which is sufficient to fully process a 30X simulation of human chromosome 2, including read alignment and data transfer time, in under an hour.
 We have only tested this capability using EC2; other cloud providers may not work as well.
 You can also direct Whirr to use Amazon EC2's spot instances, which are dramatically cheaper than on-demand instances, although they carry the risk of